Gurpartap/cognizant/README.md

 # Cognizant

 Cognizant is a system utility that supervises your processes, ensuring their state based on a flexible criteria.
-Although the core works efficiently, yet the command interface to the utility and some other features need some work.
-Contributions will be overwhelmingly welcomed!

 In simpler terms, cognizant keeps your processes up and running.
 It ensures that something productive (like restart) is done when the process being monitored matches a certain condition (like RAM, CPU usage or a custom condition).

+PS: Although the core works efficiently, yet the command interface to the utility, documentation and some other features need a lot of work.
+Contributions will be overwhelmingly welcomed!

+PS2: This README is written as a roadmap for the features cognizant would ideally provide.
+Some of them might not yet be implemented (e.g. conditions).

 Cognizant can be used to monitor any long running process, including the following examples: